Seif-el-deen-sameh/Worker-Electric--Vehicle/README.md

 Welcome to Worker Electric Vehicle respo.
 ===========================================
-- This repo contains the simulation files of my grauation project titled ( Worker Electric Vehicle ) that was submitted to Canadian International Collage that was submitted in July 2020.
+- This repository contains the simulation files of my grauation project titled ( Worker Electric Vehicle ) that was submitted to Canadian International Collage that was submitted in July 2020.
 - The files in this repo are:
 1. Half car suspension model
 2. Kinematic steering model